American Wind Symphony Orchestra: Concert venues

-The group usually has performed annually during the summer months on a floating arts center designed by the American architect Louis Kahn.
+The AWSO usually has performed annually during the summer months on a floating arts center designed by the American architect Louis Kahn.
 Point Counterpoint II, constructed in 1976, is the second boat used by the orchestra.
 The original Point Counterpoint was a coal-transporting barge converted by Kahn in 1961, and named after the Point State Park in downtown Pittsburgh, near where it was constructed.
 The newer boat was designed to be able to navigate American canals and locks more easily than the original vessel.
 Kahn died suddenly in 1974, two years before the new boat debuted in celebration of the American Bicentennial.

 The Point Counterpoint II measures 195 ft long and 38 ft wide, and features a large overhead canopy to shelter performers and diffuse the sound.
 The underside of the hinged canopy shows a series of square, circular domed, and pyramidal cavities, similar to the ceiling of the Yale University Art Gallery building, an iconic design by Kahn.
 The overhead structure can be lowered over the barge for protection and easier transport.
 As a flourish, Boudeau liked to start a performance with Aaron Copland's Fanfare for the Common Man while the hinged canopy gradually opened, revealing the performers.

 Aboard, there are also rooms for up to 13 crew members, staff, and the director to live, an art gallery below deck, and a small theater where special patrons' concerts take place.
 The other personnel of the large group must travel by land, and stay overnight in accommodations provided by hosts of the tours.

 In 2017 with the retirement of Robert Boudreau near the age of 90, the future of the orchestra and its home, the Point Counterpoint II, appeared bleak.
-The 1600-ton barge looked like it was headed for the scrapyard, when renowned cellist Yo-Yo Ma wrote in the July New York Review of Books appealing for help.
+The 1,600-ton barge looked like it was headed for the scrapyard, when renowned cellist Yo-Yo Ma wrote in the July New York Review of Books appealing for help.
 In response, bids to save the vessel came in from London, Paris, Estonia, Philadelphia, Charleston (South Carolina), Washington DC, Kingston (New York), and Buffalo (New York), among other places.
-As of August 2017, Boudreau is evaluating a number of bids, some reputedly between $3–4 million.
+As of August 2017, Boudreau was evaluating a number of bids, some reputedly between $3–4 million.